User Agreement for PayPal Service

 - Do, or omit to do, or attempt to do or omit to do, any other act or thing which may interfere with the proper operation of the Service or activities carried out as part of the Services or otherwise than in accordance with the terms of this Agreement;

-- Allow your use of the Service to present to PayPal a risk of non-compliance with PayPal’s anti-money laundering, counter terrorist financing and similar regulatory obligations (including, without limitation, where we cannot verify your identity or you fail to complete the steps to lift your sending limit in accordance with section 3.2).
+- Allow your use of the Service to present to PayPal a risk of non-compliance with PayPal’s anti-money laundering, counter terrorist financing and similar regulatory obligations (including, without limitation, where we cannot verify your identity or you fail to complete the steps to lift your sending limitin accordance with section 3.2) or where you expose PayPal to the risk of any regulatory fines by European, US or other authorities for processing your transactions);

 7.1 Your Liability.
 You are responsible for all Claims, fees, fines, penalties and other liability incurred by PayPal, a PayPal User, or a third party caused by your use of the Services and/or arising out of your breach of this Agreement.
 You agree to reimburse PayPal, a User, or a third party for any and all such liability.

-7.3 Account Closure and Limited Access.
-At our sole discretion (acting reasonably), we may close your Account and terminate this Agreement with you at any time where expedient to do so.
-If we close your Account, we will provide you with notice of Account closure and where practicable, the reasons for closing your Account.
-If we suspect that your Account has been accessed without your authorisation, we may also suspend, or limit, your access to your Account or the Services (such as limiting access to any of your Funding Sources, and your ability to send money or remove financial Information).
-If we otherwise limit access to your Account, we will provide you with notice and opportunity to request restoration of access if appropriate.
+7.3 Limited Access.
+If we suspect that your Account has been accessed without your authorisation, we may suspend, or limit, your access to your Account or the Services (such as limiting access to any of your Funding Sources, and your ability to send money or remove financial Information).
+If we limit access to your Account, we will provide you with notice and opportunity to request restoration of access if appropriate.

 7.4 Information about you.
 PayPal reserves the right to request additional information from you, other than what is referred to in this Agreement, to allow it to comply with its anti-money laundering obligations.
 You agree to comply with any request for further information as we reasonably require to enable us to comply with our anti-money laundering obligations.
 This may include, without limitation, requiring you to fax, email or otherwise provide to us certain identification documents.
 You also agree to provide us, upon our reasonable request and at your own expense, information about your finance and operations, including, without limitation, your most recent financial statements (certified or otherwise) and merchant processing statements (if applicable).

 8.1 Identifying Errors and/or Unauthorised Transactions.
 You can inspect your transaction history at any time by logging in to your Account on the PayPal website and clicking the "History" tab.
-It is very important that you immediately notify PayPal if you have reason to believe any of the following activities have occurred: (i) there has been an unauthorised transaction sent from your Account; (ii) there has been an unauthorised access to your Account; (iii) your password has been compromised;, or (iv) someone has transferred or may transfer money from your Account without your permission (collectively called " Improper Account Access ").
+It is very important that you immediately notify PayPal if you have reason to believe any of the following activities have occurred: (i) there has been an unauthorised transaction sent from your Account; (ii) there has been an unauthorised access to your Account; (iii) your password has been compromised;, or (iv) someone has transferred or may have transferred money from your Account without your permission (this includes where you link your Account with a third party platform (including a site or app), to make payments directly from that platform, but a payment was made from your Account for a transaction via that platform that you did not make) (collectively called " Improper Account Access ").
 In order for you to notify PayPal immediately of any of the above events, you commit to monitor your E-money account closely on a regular basis.
 We will not seek to hold you liable for any unauthorised use of your Account by any person provided that we are satisfied that you have not acted deliberately so as to enable any third person to gain access to your PayPal ID and/or password/PIN.
 We will hold you liable for unauthorised use of your Account if we do have evidence that you acted deliberately so as to enable any third person to gain access to your PayPal ID and/or password/PIN.

 8.2 Notifying PayPal of Errors and/or Unauthorised Transactions.
 To notify us if you believe there has been or will be an error or unauthorised transaction on your Account, telephone PayPal Customer Service at the telephone number shown on the PayPal WebSite(s) or, contact us using this report form or write to PayPal, Attn: Error Resolution Department 22-24 Boulevard Royal L-2449, Luxembourg.
 If you initially provide information to us via the telephone, we may require that you send your complaint or question in writing within 10 Business Days after the phone contact.
 Please complete the affidavit form and submit it online or mail it to PayPal, Attn: Error Resolution Department 22-24 Boulevard Royal L-2449, Luxembourg.